AMReX-Astro/Castro/docs_new/source/CastroInputs.rst

-The  executable uses two inputs files at runtime to set and alter the behavior of the algorithm and initial conditions.
+The Castro executable uses two inputs files at runtime to set and alter the behavior of the algorithm and initial conditions.

-The main inputs file, typically named inputs is used to set  parameters and the control flow in the portions of the  code.
+The main inputs file, typically named inputs is used to set BoxLib parameters and the control flow in the C portions of the Castro code.
 Each parameter here has a namespace (like amr.\ *optionname* or castro.
 *optionname*).
-Parameters set here are read using the ParmParse class infrastructure.
+Parameters set here are read using the BoxLib ParmParse class infrastructure.

 The second inputs file, typically named probin is used by the Fortran code that initializes the problem setup.
 It is read at problem initialization (via a Fortran